SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ## Sharing new edits to your code

 You **will** make mistakes.
-You will accidentally include changes you didn’t mean to include or push to the wrong branch.
-The great thing is that you can’t break things permanently.
+You will accidentally include changes you didn't mean to include or push to the wrong branch.
+The great thing is that you can't break things permanently.
 GitHub uses `git` and that's what it's for.
 Someone more experienced may need to lend a hand, but it's all there.
 Your gut won't believe it right now, but you will come to trust the process.

 ### Making a new branch for a new goal or bug fix